Code-Institute-Submissions/Milestone-Project-58/README.md

 * My Mentor, Precious Ijege, for guidance and helpful insights
 * [Richard Wells](https://github.com/D0nni387) for hosting a call in creating a simple website [the-bath-co](https://github.com/D0nni387/the-bath-co) using Bootstrap4
-* And finally, to our daughter - Althea Gabrielle - my inspiration for this project and with-out the support ( emotional and psychological) of my wife - Angel - I wouldn't be able to overcome all my doubts.
+* And finally, to our daughter - Althea Gabrielle - my inspiration for this project and with-out the support ( emotional and psychological) of my wife - Angel - I wouldn't be able to overcome all my self-doubts.